 Examples:

-For GEO and relevance engineering, this demands:
+For GEO and Relevance Engineering, this demands:

 Examples:

-This has SEO and GEO implications:
+This too has SEO and GEO implications:

 Together, proactive agents and prompt inversion signal a shift from “pull” search models toward continuous, adaptive assistance — where relevance isn’t just about matching a query, but about staying useful as the AI steers the interaction.